 - Every season of Canada's Worst Driver has a parallel parking challenge, but the most extreme may well have been in Season 2.
 It required the nominees to reverse a Winnebago over a hundred metres uphill, then park between a Mercedes and a BMW.
 At least two nominees parked perfectly.
 Others... well, see the show's title.

-- In one old Disney cartoon placed in the wild west, Bruno comes to town as a villain and parallel parks a horse, bumping into those in front and behind him.
+- In one Disney short Two-Gun Goofy, Pete rides into a Western town and parallel parks his horse, bumping into those in front and behind him.

-- A Looney Tunes short titled "Wild Wife" had a Chew Toy woman speedily hit the parked cars in front and back of her twice apiece.
+- A Looney Tunes short titled "Wild Wife" had the housewife protagonist speedily hit the parked cars in front and back of her twice apiece.
 This is probably a "woman driver" joke.

 - Doug's sister Judy once failed to get her driver's license after failing to correctly parallel park.
 She finally got it right at the end when most of her concentration was on chewing Doug out for having promised she would drive him and Patti somewhere, which was why he needed her to pass in the first place.

-- Phineas and Ferb: one episode focuses on Candace practicing this.
+- Phineas and Ferb: one episode focuses on Candace practicing this... with monster trucks.

 - Also comes up in a later episode when Candace is practicing driving with her mom.
 Candace's neuroses over her brothers, and later some unintended interference from Doofenshmirtz, ends up resulting in her becoming a textbook example of Drives Like Crazy.
 However, even Candace's mom had to admit that Candace really had parallel parking down.